zaratsian/gaming-hackathon/README.md

     python setup.py
     ```

+3.  **Launch Developer UI**: After setup, you can launch the developer UI to test your agent, inspect tools, requests, responses, and states.

+    ```bash
+    adk web
+    ```
+    This will typically open in your browser at `localhost:8000`.

-3.  **NPC Design**: What do you want your NPC to do?
+4.  **NPC Design**: What do you want your NPC to do?
 Examples: Trickster Goblin, Weather Sage, Traveling Merchant, Cardmaster.

-4.  **Add Personality & Logic**: Update the prompts for your agent(s), add more agents, use the provided functions, and/or create your own responses.
+5.  **Add Personality & Logic**: Update the prompts for your agent(s), add more agents, use the provided functions, and/or create your own responses.

-5.  **Use Creative Endpoints**: Call APIs to give your NPC special powers.
+6.  **Use Creative Endpoints**: Call APIs to give your NPC special powers.
 You can integrate external APIs or create your own MCP server endpoints.

     *   Jokes & Riddles
     *   Deck of Cards & Dice Rolls